Temi360/web102_prework/README.md

 Describe any challenges encountered while building the app.

-I sometimes had challenges with syntax since I was using javascript functionality I hadn't interacted with before
+I sometimes had challenges with syntax since I was using javascript functionality I hadn't interacted with before such as the spread function

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2024] [Temi Ijisesan]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.